Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 \subsection{F and G~dwarfs}

-We now discuss F and G~dwarfs.
-Here again, most of the spectroscopic inputs come from the Geneva-Copenhagen Survey \citep{Nor+04} while the rotation and activity measurements are from \cite{Bal+95}.
-For HD~128620, the data come from \cite{Ramirez13}, \cite{Ayres14}, and \cite{Hallam91}.
-For the {\it Kepler} stars, the spectroscopic parameters were obtained by \cite{BL15} and the rotation periods come from \citet{Garcia14}.
-For KIC~8006161, the activity index and cycle period were measured by Karoff et al.\ (in prep.).
+We now discuss F and G~dwarfs listed in \Tab{Gstars}.
+Here again, most of the spectroscopic inputs come from the Geneva-Copenhagen Survey \citep{Nor+04}, whereas the rotation and activity measurements and uncertainties are from \cite{Bal+95,Bal+96} and \cite{Donahue96}.
+For HD~128620, the data come from \cite{Ramirez13}, \cite{Ayres14}, and \cite{Bazot2007}.
+For the {\it Kepler} stars, the spectroscopic parameters were obtained by \cite{BL15}, and the rotation periods come from \citet{Garcia14}.
+For KIC~8006161, the activity index and cycle period were measured by Karoff et al.\ (submitted).
 For KIC~10644253, the magnetic activity index and cycle measurement were done by \citet{Salabert16a}.

-In \Fig{pG} we plot $\omega_{\rm cyc}/\Omega$ versus $\log\bra{R'_{\rm HK}}$ for our sample listed in \Tab{Gstars}.
-We compare these data with the fits given by \Eq{oO_RHK_relation} using the coefficients listed in \Tab{fitcoefs}.
-We see that there are now somewhat stronger departures than for the K~dwarfs.
+In \Fig{pG} we plot $\omega_{\rm cyc}/\Omega$ versus $\log\bra{R'_{\rm HK}}$ for our sample of F and G stars.
+We compare these data points with the fits given by \Eq{oO_RHK_relation} using the coefficients listed in \Tab{fitcoefs}.
+We see that there are now somewhat stronger departures than for the K~dwarfs, particularly for low $\bra{R'_{\rm HK}}$ values.
 On the other hand, the fraction of active F and G~dwarfs is larger than for the sample of K~dwarfs.
-In any case, the Sun (blue $a$ symbol), as well as HD~17051 (blue $c$ symbol) and HD~30495 (blue $e$ symbol) are slightly below the fit given by \Eq{oO_RHK_relation} with the parameters given in \Tab{fitcoefs}.
-However, the departure is small.
-In particular, the Sun does not appear to be a strong outlier -- contrary to the conclusion of BV.
-However, HD~128620 (blue $k$ symbol) is well below the fit line, but it is also extremely inactive compared to all the other inactive stars.
-It will therefore be interesting to find out whether this departure may be connected with the recent discovery of decreased magnetic braking for sufficiently inactive stars \citep{vanSaders2016,MEvS16}.
+The solar $11\yr$ cycle (blue $a$ symbol) now departs much more from the fit than in the original diagram of BST, where the shorter cycle period of $10\yr$ and a longer rotation period of $26.1\days$ \citep{Bal+95} were used.
+HD~128620 (blue $k$ symbol) is well below the fit line, but it is also old ($5.4\Gyr$) and extremely inactive compared to all the other inactive stars.
+It will therefore be interesting to find out whether this departure may be connected with the recent discovery of reduced magnetic braking for sufficiently inactive stars \citep{vanSaders2016,MEvS16,MvS17}, which has been associated with the dynamo having become subcritical once the rotation rate drops below a critical rotation rate \citep{KN17}.